 Why are there so few women in the technology industry?
 The sad truth is women continue to be underrepresented with only 28% of women in science or engineering occupations1, and 29% of women in senior management roles2.
 Evidently, changes need to be put in place to break the gender stereotypes preventing women from joining the technology industry.
 It is up to technology companies and organizations to lead by example and support women who aspire to work in technology.

-L-Spark recently announced their partnership with Queen’s University to launch their accelerator program, Compass North to help female entrepreneurs make their mark in the technology industry.
+L-Spark recently announced its partnership with Queen’s University to launch its accelerator program, Compass North to help female entrepreneurs make their mark in the technology industry.
 In January, Carleton University students hosted their 4th year of cuHacking, attracting 113 female students out of 602 attendees.
 It takes initiatives like these to make a difference and bridge the gender gap.

 Women in Technology at Martello

 At Martello, we are aware of the alarming statistics of gender imbalance in Canada’s technology industry.
 We make it a priority to foster an environment that is open to gender diversity, along with other types of diversity.
 It is critical to ensure our technology workforce has appropriate female representation.
 Chief Financial Officer Erin Crowe, VP of Marketing Tracy King, VP of Business Operations Denise Riedstra, and our newest member of the Martello team, VP of People Andrea Winter are the female leaders within our management team.

 “Martello believes in the power of diverse voices at the table which is why almost half of the leadership reporting to the CEO is female,” said Andrea Winter.
 “The best cure for breaking stereotypes is for women to see other women working, leading and thriving in the very roles that society says we aren’t suited for.”